michalfedyna/docs-typescript/README.md

 # Docs Typescript - Documenting Typescript made easy

-Tool for documenting Typescript based project using API Extractor with TSDoc and Docusaurus with support for Markdown and MDX.
+Tool for documenting Typescript based project APIs using API Extractor with support for Markdown, Docusaurus and Terminal Explorer.
-With custom TSDoc tags supporting React components and hooks categories.
+With support for custom TSDoc tags `@jsx`, `@hook` and `@props`.